DerSchimi/raspi_air/README.md

 This project is designed to read data from a PMSx003 sensor connected to a Raspberry Pi and log the data into CSV files.
 The project also includes a web interface to list all log files from a directory and generate charts from the data in the log files.

+## Experimental App

+This is an experimental app to read data via `pypms` from an `sds1011` sensor and send it to an Adafruit dashboard.
+The app leverages advanced sensor reading techniques and cloud integration to provide real-time data visualization and monitoring.
+By utilizing the `pypms` library, the app ensures accurate and efficient data collection from the `sds1011` sensor.
+The integration with the Adafruit dashboard allows for seamless data transmission and visualization, enabling users to monitor air quality metrics in real-time.

 ## Dependencies

 - Flask